polybar/polybar-scripts/polybar-scripts/battery-combined-tlp/README.md

 # Script: battery-combined-tlp

-In order to support dual batteries and benefit from TLP's more precise information about them (percentage is computed with respect to capacity).
+A shell script that shows the battery status.

-Note that the icon doesn't change (as you may have guessed with the minimal code provided).
+It uses TLP and requires root privileges.
+Note that the icon doesn't change.

 ## Dependencies

 * `tlp`

 You may need to add `tlp-stat` command to the `/etc/sudoers` NOPASSWD of your user: